abhishek-kumar-code/Redfish_Public/Specification.md

 ##### HTTP Redirect

 * When there is a HTTP Redirect the privilege requirements for the target resource shall be enforced
+* Generally if the location is reachable without authentication, but only over https the server should issue a redirect to the https version of the resource.
+For cases where the resource is only accessible with authentication, a 404 should be returned.

 #### Extended Error Handling
   * Extended error messages shall NOT provide privileged info when authentication failures occur